Poole & Portland Cruising Guide

 Escape to Portland

-Portland is a tiny limestone island spanning just 4 miles long and 1.7 miles wide.
+Portland is a tiny limestone island spanning just four miles long and 1.7 miles wide.
 Connected to the mainland by a slither of shingle called Chesil Beach, Portland is a unique, unspoiled haven for visiting yachtsmen.

-Having been quarried for many centuries to provide limestone to the UK’s building industry, The Isle of Portland is now home to a wide variety of flora and fauna and Sites of Specific Scientific Interest.
-Take in all of the popular sights via the 13 mile walk around the island featuring Portland Castle, a Henrecian fort, Church Ope Cove, Portland Bill Lighthouse and some spectacular views into Lyme Bay.
+Having been quarried for many centuries to provide limestone to the UK’s building industry, the Isle of Portland is now home to a wide variety of flora and fauna and Sites of Specific Scientific Interest.
+Take in the popular sights via the 13 mile walk around the island featuring Portland Castle, a Henrecian fort, Church Ope Cove, Portland Bill Lighthouse and some spectacular views into Lyme Bay.

 Chesil Beach

-Chesil Beach is a 29 km shingle beach that stretches between the Isle of Portland and the mainland.
-It is one of only three shingle structures in the UK and is a pretty unique sight.
+Chesil Beach is a 29km shingle beach that stretches between the Isle of Portland and the mainland.
+It is one of only three shingle structures in the UK and is a unique sight.
 On one side of the beach, an area of shallow water called Fleet Lagoon means that the beach is separated from the land for much of its length.
 Many areas of the beach and lagoon are protected wildlife sanctuaries but there is plenty of space to take a walk along this wonderous natural barrier and enjoy the magnificent views on either side of its banks.